MEGHA-MURALI/Uno_card_color_shape_detection/README.md

 4. Finally, developed a yolov5-based object detection algorithm

 The ROI from this model is the input for color detection

+Results : Attached test.mp4 for card detection inference as it has some false predictions we are filtering out results with only 0.50 confidence or above

+## Color detectionb Logic

 This Python script imports several libraries such as NumPy, OpenCV (cv2), PyTorch, webcolors, and scikit-learn.